-15 INFORMATIVE ZAKAT RETURN SUBMISSION
+17. INFORMATIVE ZAKAT RETURN SUBMISSION

-Article 3 of Zakat Collection Rules for Investing in Investment Funds, stipulates that all investment funds approved to be established by the CMA after the effective date of the resolution (1 January 2023), must register with Zakat, Tax and Customs Authority (ZATCA) for Zakat purposes before the end of the first fiscal year from the date of the approval on their establishment and submit an informative zakat return within 120 days of fiscal year end.
-The Fund received its registration certificate no. 3119419266 from ZATCA on 11 December 2023.
+Article 3 of Zakat Collection Rules for Investing in Investment Funds, stipulates that all investment funds or real estate investment funds approved to be established by the CMA after the effective date of the resolution (1 January 2023), must register with ZATCA for Zakat purposes before the end of the first fiscal year from the date of the approval on their establishment and submit an informative zakat return within 120 days of fiscal year end.
+The Fund received its tax identification number 3119509416 from ZATCA on 11 December 2023.
 The Fund will submit the informative zakat return in due course.

-The responsibility of paying zakat on investment in the Fund's units remains with the Unitholders and the Fund does not have the zakat obligation.
+The responsibility of paying zakat on investment in the Fund's units remains with the unitholders and the Fund does not have the zakat obligation.

-16 APPROVAL OF THE FINANCIAL STATEMENTS
+18. APPROVAL OF THE FINANCIAL STATEMENTS

-These financial statements were authorized for issue by the Fund's Board on 26 March 2024 (corresponding to 16 Ramadan 1445AH).
+These financial statements were authorized for issue by the Fund Board of Directors on 26 March 2024.